rafaelurben/autohotkey-utils/README.md

 You can configurate and change some things in this little "app".
 You can open the settings via right click on the tray icon -> Settings or via the defined keybind (default: `Shift+Win+i`).

-You can also edit the settings in their corresponding files, but don't forget to reload afterwards if you edit the files directly. (default: `Ctrl+Win+i`)
+You can also edit the settings in their corresponding files, but don't forget to reload afterwards if you edit the files directly.
 If you edit them in the settings, this is automatically done for you after saving.

 ### Create URL-Shortcodes

-You can modify the shortcodes used for the [UrlShortcuts](#UrlShortcuts) module in the file called "hotkey-urls.txt" or in the settings.
+You can modify the shortcodes used for the [UrlShortcuts](#urlshortcuts) module in the file called "hotkey-urls.txt" or in the settings.
 Use the following syntax: `shortcode|url`

 Example: